 Dive Catalina was established in 2007 by Ron Moore and Connie Rae.
 While Dive Catalina is relatively new to the dive scene, Ron is not.
 Ron has been diving since 1972 and has been teaching for over 45 years and teaching some specialty classes before they formally existed.
 Ron does not just teach, he also works as an underwater cameraman and filmmaker.
 He is an award winning video photographer whose works has been seen on most major television networks.
 Ron has been diving Catalina since the early 1970′s and has lived on the island since 1993.
 He knows diving.
 Connie, a certified diver for over 10 years, enjoys diving both locally and abroad.
 She loves people and will spoil you.

 Our staff has been hand-picked and is experienced and knowledgeable.
 Dive Catalina is a full service dive shop and offers:

 We are dedicated to creating an exceptional diving experience for you.
 Stop by and see for yourself.

 Meet the Staff

 Ron started diving in 1972 from the mainland beaches of Zuma and Leo Carillo.
 He has made thousands of dives all over the world.
 He moved to Catalina Island in 1993 and in 2007 Ron and Connie Rae established Dive Catalina.
 Ron is a NAUI course director as well as a PADI instructor.
 His first PADI instructor number was 119OW.
 In addition to recreational ratings, Ron holds certifications in semi-closed, closed circuit rebreathers and cavern/cave.
-Ron is an award winning underwater videographer, the recipient of the Beneath the Sea Diver of the Year Award/Stan Waterman Award in 2006 and of the NAUI Service Award in 2010.
+Ron is an award winning underwater videographer, the recipient of the Beneath the Sea Diver of the Year Award/Stan Waterman Award in 2006 and of the NAUI Service Award in 2010 and 2014.